best pain relief creams

 6. Icy Hot Medicated Patch

-If you have any creams that have worked to soothe your pain, please share them in the comment space below so we can all work together on FEELING GOOD!
+If you have any creams that have worked to soothe your pain and stiffness, please share them in the comment space below so we can all work together on FEELING GOOD!

 If you liked this article, please click here and subscribe to my channel on YouTube!